oracle/cloudtestdrive/DataManagement/DataMesh/DataMeshMonolithMicro/02-infra/datamesh2infra.md

-## Task 4: Create a GoldenGate Deployment
+## Step 4 - Create a GoldenGate Deployment

 *Note that the compartment names in the screenshots may differ from values that appear in your environment.*